corda/corda/docs/source/cryptoservice-configuration.rst

       keyStore: "tokenlabel:my-partition"
       password: "my-password"

-Note that the Gemalto's JCA provider has to be installed as described in the documentation for the Gemalto Luna.
+Note that the Gemalto's JCA provider (version 7.3) has to be installed as described in the documentation for the Gemalto Luna.

 Futurex
 -------